 Thursday, September 24, 2020

-- Social distancing guidelines will be addressed in both sessions.
+- Social distancing guidelines will be followed.
+Please bring your own face mask.

-- The event will be divided into two smaller groups.
-Face masks will not be required, though recommended and worn by staff.
+- Current state of Minnesota guidelines are that face masks are required indoors for participants and staff.
 Instead of food being provided, a voucher will be provided for a café within the building a choice of food and beverages.